jneong/CS370_Echo_Demo/Scraper/README.md

 ## secrets.py

 You must copy secrets.py-sample to create secrets.py, filling in the values to connect to your database.
+Alternatively, `test-schema-tool.py` can be used to generate a `secrets.py` file for you.
 This file will not be tracked by git.